phluid61/internet-drafts/file-scheme/draft.md

   See Bugzilla#107540 [Bug107540].

-It also further limits the definitions of a "local file URI" by excluding with a path that encodes a UNC string.
+It also further limits the definitions of a "local file URI" by excluding those with a path that encodes a UNC string.

 ## Backslash as Separator  {#ext-backslash}